Monitoring Progress & Official Reporting

 At the Grad Program level, each courses roughly takes 100-120 hours of work.
 Be sure that the schedule takes this into account.
 Generally, students should be dedicating 25-30 hours per week for specific course work, with additional time required for reading and research.
 This time allotment is standard for completing four courses per semester (an 18 week period).

-Be sure you know your student’s Moodle User Name and Password (this can be set up in Encom).
+Be sure you know your student’s Bright Space User Name and Password (this can be set up in Encom).
 Until you are sure your student is on pace, please log in every week to monitor your student’s progress.
-A student's progress and marks can be viewed once they have set up their scheduler in each course.
-When you log in, their home page will give you a quick overview of their progress and grade.
-Click on either one (Progress or Grade) and more details will show up:

 You or your student should always contact the teacher if they need assistance, or would like to reset their schedule.
 They are there to help!

-For some core courses, a Support Teacher may request a student write a supervised Proctored Exam.
+For some core courses, students will need to write a supervised Proctored Exam.
 This is at the teacher’s discretion and the student and parent will be notified by the teacher.
 At that time, the teacher will also inform the parent and student about the process of proctoring and how that exam mark is weighed.

 Official Report Cards